Trump Claims He Ran For President Only Once, But ‘Associated Press’ Has Receipts, Photos Of Trump’s 2000 Run

 — Donald J. Trump (@realDonaldTrump) January 6, 2018

-Other questions being posed of Google in the wake of Trump’s tweets include, “Did Trump run for president in 2000?”
+Other questions being posed to Google in the wake of Trump’s tweets include, “Did Trump run for president in 2000?”
 That particular query is up 140 percent.
 Others Googlers are asking variations of the question, such as: “How many times has Trump run for president?”
 That question has increased 70 percent.

 Up 50 percent, according to Google, is the question: “How many times did Trump run for president?”